Skip to main content

 Your cardiovascular system, a complex network of your heart, blood vessels, and blood, is intimately connected to your endocrine system.
 Hormones, including growth hormone, have a profound impact on cardiovascular function.
 They influence heart rate, blood pressure, and the health of your blood vessels.

 When considering any intervention that affects your hormonal balance, it is essential to consider its potential impact on your cardiovascular health.
-The question of CJC-1295’s is a valid and important one.
+The question of CJC-1295’s long-term cardiovascular effects is a valid and important one.
 While research is ongoing, we can draw upon our understanding of growth hormone’s role in the body to begin to answer it.

 Growth hormone itself has a complex relationship with the cardiovascular system.
-In individuals with growth hormone deficiency, replacement therapy has been shown to have beneficial effects, improving and reducing cardiovascular risk factors.
+In individuals with growth hormone deficiency, replacement therapy has been shown to have beneficial effects, improving cardiac function and reducing cardiovascular risk factors.
 However, excessive levels of growth hormone, a condition known as acromegaly, can lead to serious cardiovascular complications, including an enlarged heart and high blood pressure.

 This highlights the importance of maintaining a balanced hormonal environment.
 The goal of any hormonal optimization protocol is to restore youthful levels, to bring the system back into balance.